 If you want to learn about a company's business operations as well as how that translates into revenues and earnings year over year, take a look at its annual report.
 Whether you're interested in becoming an owner by purchasing stock or lending money to the company by purchasing bonds, the annual report will show you important information about its business activities.
 You can use the report alongside the rest of the firm's financial statements to evaluate it as a potential investment.

 - Annual reports are generated by companies to enable shareholders to keep up with how the business is performing.

 - These reports include financial information along with insight into the company's culture, mission, and leadership.

 - Annual reports can give you insight into how a company you hold stock in or are thinking about buying stock in is doing.

 - You can get the annual report for any publicly traded company on its website or by calling the company directly.

 What Is an Annual Report?

-Although you never want to make an investment based upon the "tone" of an annual report, it can give you important clues about the type of people to whom you are entrusting your precious capital.
-There are certain signs of shareholder-friendly management that tend to exert themselves in ways that let you know you're dealing with people who are interested in protecting your assets.
+The tone and content of an annual report can give you important clues about the type of company in which you are entrusting your capital.
+Look for signs of shareholder-friendly management that let you know you're dealing with people who are interested in protecting your assets, such as:

-How Is the Annual Report Different from the SEC Form 10-K Filing?
+How Is the Annual Report Different From the Form 10-K Filing?

-How Do I Order a Copy of a Firm's Annual Report?
+How Do I Get a Copy of a Firm's Annual Report?